maxdiluca/virtualrealitylab/content/opportunities/index.md

       text: |-
         ### Opportunities

         We are always looking for talented students to join our research group.
-Please get in touch with us if you're interested in exploring potential opportunities, whether for a voluntary position, an internship or a part-time research assistantship.
+Send us your CV using the [Contact Page](/contact) if you're interested in exploring potential opportunities, whether for a voluntary position, an internship or a part-time research assistantship.

         ---

         #### PhD Positions

-        Interested in pursuing a PhD?
-Contact **Dr Max Di Luca** for more information.
+        Are you interested in pursuing a PhD in the lab?
+Contact **Dr Max Di Luca** for more information or fill in the form using the [Contact Page](/contact).

         ---